-The Language of Branding: Theory, Strategies, and Tactics will teach marketing students how to use language successfully to improve brand value and influence consumer behavior.
+The Language of Branding: Theory, Strategies and Tactics shows marketers how to use language successfully to improve brand value and influence consumer behavior.

-This book includes real-world case histories that demonstrate vividly how brand language is created and exercises that enable students to apply the book’s concepts and stimulate class discussion.
-The Language of Branding: Theory, Strategies, and Tactics can be used in a number of courses, including consumer behavior, branding, advertising, linguistics, and communications.
+This book includes real-world case histories that demonstrate vividly how brand language is created and exercises that enable both students of marketing and marketing professionals to apply the book’s concepts and stimulate class discussion.
+The Language of Branding: Theory, Strategies and Tactics can be used in a number of courses, including consumer behavior, branding, advertising, linguistics, and communications.

 Chapter 1: Why Brand Language Matters

 Chapter 2: Brand Language Fundamentals

 Chatper 8: The Language of Online and Offline Customer-Brand Interactions

 Dawn Lerman is Professor of Marketing and Executive Director of the Center for Positive Marketing at Fordham University’s Gabelli School of Business, where she also serves as Associate Dean for Graduate Studies.

 Robert J. Morais is Principal Emeritus of Weinman Schnee Morais, USA, and an Adjunct Professor at Columbia Business School, USA.
 A trained anthropologist, he has 35 years of experience working in advertising and marketing research for a range of global businesses.